Webmail using Roundcube

 Prepend every password with this string so that Dovecot knows how we encrypted the password. - $config['password_db_dsn'] = 'mysql://mailadmin:E2zhrYD1156RtbPRgWLfU4uC0uCQ0g@localhost/mailserver';

 Connection information for the local database.
+Replace mysql with pgsql if you are using PostgreSQL.
 Use your own password for the mailadmin (!) database user here.
 We cannot use the restricted mailserver user because we have to write to the database if the user changes his password. - $config['password_query'] = "UPDATE virtual_users SET password=%P WHERE email=%u";

 The SQL query that is run to write the new password hash into the database. %P is a placeholder for the new password hash.
 And %u is the logged-in user and conveniently matches the email address.